InvirganceDocumentation/convirgance-docs/docs/README.md

 ### Database to CSV

-In this example we are taking the query `results` and writing out the contents to a CSV.
-All of that in only 7 LoC (lines of code)!
+In this example we are taking the query `results` and writing out the contents to a CSV in only a few lines of code.

 ```java
 // Query your database